smammadl/ds_course/syllabus.md

 ## 2.2.
 Data Manipulation with Pandas
 *   Introduction to Pandas
 *   Pandas Data Structures
 *   Series
+    *   Creating a Series
+    *   Index
+    *   Automatic Alignment
+    *   Name of the Series
+    *   Conditional Replace
+    *   Counting values
+    *   Applying a Function
+    *   Series Utils
+*   DataFrame, IO, Multi-Index
-    *   DataFrame
+    *   Creating a DataFrame
-*   Reading and Writing Data (CSV, Excel, etc.)
+    *   Reading and Writing Data
+    *   Multi-Index DataFrame
-*   Indexing and Selecting Data
+    *   Operations on Indexes and Columns
+*   Sort, Index, Ops
-    *   `loc` and `iloc`
+    *   Accessing Rows and Columns
-    *   Conditional Selection
+    *   Sorting a DataFrame
+    *   Operations on DataFrames
     *   Data Cleaning and Preparation
-    *   Handling Missing Data
-    *   Handling Duplicated Data
-    *   Data type conversions
-    *   Outlier detection
-    *   Data validation
-    *   Inconsistent formatting
-*   Data Transformation
+*   Data Transformations
+    *   Merging, Joining, and Concatenating DataFrames
     *   Aggregating and Grouping Data
+    *   Aggregate, Filter, Transform, Apply
+    *   Pivot Tables
-    *   Merging, Joining, and Concatenating DataFrames
+*   String and DateTime
+    *   Vectorized String Operations
     *   Date/Time Manipulation
-    *   Time Series Basics

 ## 2.3.
 SQL for Data Analysis (from a Pandas Perspective)
 *   Introduction to Relational Databases and SQL